How to Make Flu-Busting Elderberry Gummies

 Notes

-Take daily as needed to avoid flu or take every few hours to help beat the flu faster.
+• Take daily as needed to potentially avoid viral illness.
+Take every few hours to help beat viral illness faster.

-Will last up to a week in the fridge in an airtight container (could last longer, but I haven’t tried it since they never last that long at my house!).
+• These will last up to a week in the fridge in an airtight container.
+They could last longer, but I haven’t tried it since they never last that long at my house!

 This Flu Busting gummy bears recipe is made with homemade elderberry syrup and gelatin for an immune boosting, gut healthy treat for kids of all ages!